 SEO is always evolving, and Google (and other search engines) rarely directly say what they take into account when ranking websites.
 But the ultimate goal of search engines is to get the right content to the right people efficiently.
 Focusing on this goal — serving the people who are searching for your services — will ensure that your website is well-positioned to get traffic no matter how the SEO field evolves.

 Here are a few SEO tips I recommend all small businesses work on.
-These tips apply whether your site is built on WordPress, Squarespace, Wix or anything else.
+These tips apply whether your site is built on WordPress, Squarespace, Wix or any other platform.

 Before we start, here’s an overview of tools available to check how you’re already doing re: SEO.
 Most rank checkers are paid tools.

-1. Have a good website that focuses on your website user’s experience.
+1. Have a well-built website that focuses on your website user’s experience.

 If you change a page’s URL or delete a page, set up a redirect so you don’t have any broken links.

-Site speed/load time is also a factor, so I recommend checking your site speed with a tool like Pingdom, GTmetrix, or Google’s Page Speed Insights.
+Site speed/load time is also a factor, so I recommend checking your site speed with a tool like GTmetrix or Google’s Page Speed Insights.
 The less “heavy” or “bulky” content (large images, extra code, videos/GIFs, etc.) on your page, the faster it should load.